RoaLogic/RV12/DATASHEET.md

 ![Overlapping Execution Stages](assets/img/Pipeline-Overlap.png)

-#### Instruction Fetch/Pre-Decode(IF/PD)
+#### Instruction Fetch (IF)

-During the instruction fetch stage one instruction is read from the instruction memory, a 16bit-compressed instruction is decoded, and the program counter is updated to point to the next instruction.
+During the Instruction Fetch stage one instruction is read from the instruction memory and the program counter is updated to point to the next instruction..

+#### Instruction Pre-Decode (PD)

+When RVC Support is enabled, the Instruction Pre-Decode stage decodes a 16bit-compressed instruction into a native 32bit instruction.

 #### Instruction Decode (ID)

-During the instruction decode stage the Register File is accessed and the bypass controls are determined.
+During the Instruction Decode stage the Register File is accessed and the bypass controls are determined.

 #### Execute (EX)

 During the Execute stage the result is calculated for an ALU, MUL, DIV instruction, the memory accessed for a Load/Store instruction, and branches and jumps are calculated and checked against their predicted outcomes.

+#### Memory (MEM)

+During the Memory stage, memory access by the pipeline is completed.
+Inclusion of this stage ensures high performance of the pipeline.

 #### Write Back (WB)